wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 their default.
 You should notice a difference in execution time.
 In the client Client-Server module, Server #2 is able to finish execution more quickly than Server #1, as the latter is connected to the client via a low-bandwidth link.
-Here, using the default overhead values of 4 sec and 7 sec for Server #1 and Server #2 respectively, we observe that Server #1 finishes execution slightly faster.
+Here, using the default overhead values of 1 sec and 5 sec for Server #1 and Server #2 respectively, we observe that Server #1 finishes execution a bit faster.
 For a task with less computation to do, Server \#1 would be even more preferable, while Server \#2 would be the better choice provided the task has enough computation to do.